Safe Habits

 Although Madrid is generally a safe city, certain types of incidents may occur, the most common of which is nonviolent theft.
 Pickpockets take advantage of momentary lapses during which you’re not actively watching over your bags and pockets, and most likely, you’ll never notice the theft until after it’s happened.
 Pickpocketing tends to occur in areas frequented by tourists, such as airports or train and bus stations.
 High-traffic areas are also easy targets, as are tourist hot spots such as Starbucks, internet cafés, bars where international students tend to go, etc. Avoid these places as much as possible, and when you do find yourself there, be mindful of your belongings, and bring with you only what you absolutely need.

-Lost or stolen items
+Lost or Stolen Items

 If you misplace your credit cards, call immediately to cancel them.